nikhil-dce/Painters-Lesson-IOS-OpenGL/README.md

 # Painters-Lesson-IOS-OpenGL
-This is a simple IOS application written in Objective C and OpenGL which I made in my freshman year at Delhi Technological University as a part of the Computers Graphics course I took.
+This is an IOS application written in Objective C and OpenGL as a part of my course assignment for a sophmore course in Computer Graphics.